sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The [Digital Nations](https://www.canada.ca/en/government/system/digital-government/digital-nations.html) is a collaborative forum of the world's leading digital governments that uses technology to improve citizens’ services in Canada and globally.
 At the 2019 Digital Nations Ministerial Summit, the [Digital Nations Charter](https://www.canada.ca/en/government/system/digital-government/improving-digital-services/digital9charter.html) was endorsed as a mutual commitment to digital government service development and leadership.
-Some of the principles that the Participants have committed to working towards fulfilling:
+Some of the principles that the participants have committed to working towards fulfilling:

 > - Promote interoperability of digital technologies, including by adopting a credible royalty free open standards policy;
 > - Strive to create future government systems, tradecraft, manuals and standards as open source and shareable between Participants;